David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

     - > ToolCallingAgent's can still run code if you write it into the tools (at one point during testing I had something like 27 tools with python code, you can see them in my early commits).
     - > My build safety process is below (in 3 diagrams due to Github's overly restrictive 'Mermaid' rules preventing one clean version)

-## Security & Ethics - Production Environments - Example Risk Register / Considerations
+### Production Environments - Example Risk Register / Considerations

 The following table is designed to demonstrate an awareness of common security and ethical risks when developing and deploying AI systems, particularly in internal enterprise contexts.
 It uses a **risk register** format to present risks, likelihoods, impacts, and recommended mitigations.
 This serves both as a professional reference and as a working framework for ongoing security considerations during project development.